AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `additional_cidrs` - (Optional) A list of destination CIDR ranges that will also go through the VPN tunnel when Split Tunnel Mode is enabled.
 * `otp_mode` - (Optional) Two step authentication mode.
 "2": DUO, "3": Okta.
 * `saml_enabled` - (Optional) This field indicates whether enabling SAML or not.
 This field is available in controller version 3.3 or later release.
 Supported values: true, false.
+* `enable_vpn_nat` - (Optional) This field indicates whether enabling VPN NAT or not.
+Only supported for VPN gateway.
+Valid values: true, false.
+Default value: true.
 * `okta_token` - (Optional) Token for Okta auth mode.
 Required if otp_mode is "3".
 * `okta_url` - (Optional) URL for Okta auth mode.
 Required if otp_mode is "3".
 * `okta_username_suffix` - (Optional) Username suffix for Okta auth mode.
 Example: "aviatrix.com".